What is OpenVidu?

 Ultimately, developers can create video-calls with just a few lines of code, all from their client-side.

-OpenVidu platform has been supported under project LERNIM (RTC-2016-4674-7) confunded by the Ministry of Economy, Finance and Competitiveness of Spain, as well as by the European Union FEDER, whose main goal with this funds is to promote technological development, innovation and high-quality research.
+OpenVidu has been supported under Project LERNIM (RTC-2016-4674-7), co-funded by the Ministry of Economy, Finance and Competitiveness of Spain, as well as by the European Regional Development Fund, whose main goal is to promote technological development, innovation and high-quality research.